 I have succeeded, but it's depressing because I am surrounded by pure idiocy.

-We all are, we are all surrounded by morons.
+We are all surrounded by morons.

 We are surrounded by the clinically ignorant.

-We are surrounded by abject total 100% dangerous, arrogant stupidity and corruption.
+We are surrounded by abject, total, 100% dangerous, arrogant stupidity and corruption.

 So what good does it do to be the smartest guy in the country?